rust-unofficial/patterns/patterns/behavioural/command.md

 But if our command is a whole struct with a bunch of functions and variables defined as seperate module then using trait objects would be more suitable.
-As an example, the first approach is used in [`actix`](https://actix.rs/) when it registers a handler function for routes.
+A case of application can be found in [`actix`](https://actix.rs/), which uses trait objects when it registers a handler function for routes.

 ## See also